 At a minimum the curriculum review process shall:

-1. Establish a Curriculum Committee and its membership in a manner that is mutually agreeable to the college administration and the Academic Senate.
+A. Establish a Curriculum Committee and its membership in a manner that is mutually agreeable to the college administration and the Academic Senate.

-2. Establish prerequisites, corequisites, and advisories on recommended preparation only upon the recommendation of the Academic Senate which may delegate this task to the Curriculum Committee without forfeiting its rights or responsibilities under Section 53200-53204 of Title 5.
+B. Establish prerequisites, corequisites, and advisories on recommended preparation only upon the recommendation of the Academic Senate which may delegate this task to the Curriculum Committee without forfeiting its rights or responsibilities under Section 53200-53204 of Title 5.
 Certain limitations on enrollment must be established in the same manner.

-3. Establish prerequisites, corequisites, advisories on recommended preparation, and limitations on enrollment only if the faculty in the discipline or, if the college has no faculty member in the discipline, the faculty in the department do all of the following:
+C. Establish prerequisites, corequisites, advisories on recommended preparation, and limitations on enrollment only if:

+1. The faculty in the discipline or, if the college has no faculty member in the discipline, the faculty in the department do all of the following:

 a) Approve the course; and,

-b) As a separate action, approve any prerequisite or co- requisite, only if:
+b) As a separate action, approve any prerequisite or co- requisite, only if

-i) The prerequisite or corequisite is an appropriate and rational measure of a student's readiness to enter the course or program as demonstrated by a content review including, at a minimum, all of the following:

-a. involvement of faculty with appropriate expertise;

-b. consideration of course objectives set by relevant department(s).
-The curriculum review process should be done in a manner that is in accordance with accreditation standards.

-c. be based on a detailed course syllabus and outline of record, tests, related instructional materials, course format, type and number of examinations, and grading criteria;

-d. specification of the body of knowledge and/or skills which are deemed necessary at entry and/or concurrent with enrollment;

-e. identification and review of the prerequisite or corequisite which develops the body of knowledge and/or measures skills identified under iv.

-f. matching of the knowledge and skills in the targeted course (identified under iv.) and those developed or measured by the prerequisite or corequisite (i.e., the course or assessment identified under v.); and

-g. maintain documentation that the above steps were taken.

-ii) The prerequisite or corequisite meets the scrutiny specified in one of the procedures for review of individual courses (see below), and specify which.
+the prerequisite or corequisite meets the scrutiny specified in one of the procedures for review of individual courses (see below), and specify which.

 c) Approve any limitation on enrollment that is being established for an honors course or section, for a course that includes intercollegiate competition or public performance, or so that a cohort of students will be enrolled in two or more specific courses.